Avalon Marshes Centre

 The Avalon Marshes Centre sits at the heart of Somerset’s Avalon Marshes.
-Owned and managed by Natural England the Centre has visitor information, café, craft shop, replica historic buildings, classroom, meeting room, car park and accessible toilets.
-It is an important focus for educational and other events and the central hub for the management of the Avalon Marshes nature reserves, providing a base for the RSPB, Somerset Wildlife Trust, the Hawk & Owl Trust and Natural England.
-The replica buildings are in the care of the South West Heritage Trust.
+Owned and managed by Natural England the Centre has visitor information, café, craft shop, classroom, meeting room, car park and accessible toilets.
+It is an important focus, not just for visitors, but also for community events, volunteering and the central hub for the management of the Avalon Marshes nature reserves, providing a base for the RSPB, Somerset Wildlife Trust, the Hawk & Owl Trust and Natural England.
+The replica buildings that make up Avalon Archaeology are in the care of the South West Heritage Trust.
 The Centre provides a good starting point to Explore the area and has undergone significant improvements in recent years with more to come.

 A short walk (c400m) along the road is Shapwick Heath National Nature Reserve (NNR); about 2 miles away are Ham Wall NNR, Shapwick Moor, Catcott Complex and Westhay Moor NNR.
 All are within easy cycling distance and have car parking.
 To find out more go to our Nature Reserve pages.